httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 the request is transmitted over a secure channel (typically HTTP over Transport Layer Security (TLS) {{RFC2818}}).

-Although seemingly useful for protecting cookies from active network attackers, the Secure attribute protects only the cookie's confidentiality.
-An active network attacker can overwrite Secure cookies from an insecure channel, disrupting their integrity (see {{weak-integrity}} for more details).

 #### The HttpOnly Attribute {#attribute-httponly}

 The HttpOnly attribute limits the scope of the cookie to HTTP requests.
 In